zichy/OnePHPager/README.md

 # OnePHPager

-OnePHPager is a 13 KB single-file interface to edit one static HTML page.
+Have you ever bought a domain for email, but still want to use it for a simple public website on your server?

-(Optionally, you can also upload files.
-And there’s an ugly dark mode.)
+OnePHPager is a single-file web interface for editing one static HTML page.
+Optionally, you can also upload files.

 ## Requirements

-* Web server with PHP
+* PHP

 ## Installation

-1. Adjust the config variables in `index.php`.
-You can rename the file if desired.
+1. Adjust the config in `index.php`.
+Optionally, you can also rename the file.
 2. Upload the file to a server.
-3. Login at `?admin` to edit the page.
+3. Login at `?admin` to edit the page, upload and delete files.

 ## License